 Lastly, once you're done cleaning your hands, use a paper towel to turn off the faucet and to avoid touching the doorknob directly on your way out of the restroom.

-Lather with soap before and after work shifts, breaks and bathroom trips, and after blowing your nose, coughing, or sneezing and putting on, touching or removing face masks, per the CDC.
-Suds up whenever you encounter other people or workspaces that aren't your own, Dr. Freedman adds.
+Lather with soap before and after work shifts, breaks and bathroom trips, and after blowing your nose, coughing or sneezing and putting on, touching or removing face masks, per the CDC.

 While this sounds like common sense, you might still feel the need to punch in — whether you feel pressure from your boss or you need the money.
 But showing up ill puts others at risk.

-If you become ill at work, you should be immediately isolated from other employees and sent home, Dr. Freedman says.
+If you become ill at work, you should immediately go home, Dr. Freedman says.

 If your symptoms are mild, and you are not too ill to work, you may want to ask your employer if you can work from home for the period of time when you cannot be onsite or have contact with others.